thisismypassport/shrinko8/README.md

 `python shrinko8.py path-to-input.p8 path-to-output.p8 --minify --preserve '*.*'`

+Note: If you're using windows' cmd, you need to omit the single quotes around `*.*`.

 ## Advanced - Controlling renaming of identifiers

 The `--[[global]]` and `--[[member]]` hints can also be used on identifiers to change the way they're renamed.